Tornado relief group in need of new storage space

-HUBER HEIGHTS, Ohio (WDTN) – For weeks, a facility neighboring the Cricket Wireless store on Brandt Pike in Huber Heights has received car loads of donations no a daily basis.
+HUBER HEIGHTS, Ohio (WDTN) – For weeks, a facility neighboring the Cricket Wireless store on Brandt Pike in Huber Heights has received car loads of donations on a daily basis.

 The more than 4,000 square feet facility is stocked with hundreds of tornado relief donations.